 The estate administration (probate) process is the process of transferring property from a decedent to his or her heirs and beneficiaries.
-In Virginia the laws and the system in place make the process fairly straightforward in most cases.
-The personnel in the Circuit Court Clerk’s offices in Virginia’s cities and towns are generally very knowledgeable and helpful in the qualification process.
-The Clerks do not give legal advice, however, and there are often easily overlooked details in the nature of the assets that the decedent owned.
+In Virginia, the laws and the system in place make the process straightforward in most cases.
+The personnel in the Circuit Court Clerk’s offices in Virginia’s cities and towns are knowledgeable and helpful in the qualification process.
+The Clerks, however, do not give legal advice, and details can be easily overlooked in the nature of the assets that the decedent owned.

 When a family member or friend dies, either testate (with a will) or intestate (without a will), a lawyer with our law firm counsels the fiduciary (whether an administrator, executor, curator, or even a trustee) through the entire qualification and probate process.
 We also represent beneficiaries and creditors who want to understand their rights and options during the probate process.

 The word “fiduciary” is from the Latin, fiducia, meaning “trust”.
 In the law a fiduciary is a person or business in a role where the law recognizes them as having a heightened duty of good faith and fidelity to another.
 An agent under a power of attorney, an executor, an administrator, a curator, and a trustee are all fiduciaries under Virginia law.